thevermeer/pg_ts_semantic_headline/problems/multi_word_phrase_highlighting.md

 Putting those pieces together, we now have a function that can retrieve the positions and exact match text of complex TSQuery statements; with the word positions and the exact matches we will be able to formulate, aggregate and regexp_replace our way towards a replacement for `ts_headline`.

-## Developing the tsp_fast_headline function
+## Developing the TS_FAST_HEADLINE function
 In order to culminate the progress we have made in searching for TSQuery patterns in TSVectors, and as we can now return the exact positions and strings from compound, multi-phrase TSQueries, aggregate matches in close proximity to each other using `ts_query_exact_matches`, we are ready to aggregate and sort match ranges, and perform highlighting.

-Consider the following query that SELECTS from the files table, JOINs to the table/recordset returned by `tsp_query_matches`; in this query:
+Consider the following query that SELECTS from the files table, JOINs to the table/recordset returned by `TSP_QUERY_MATCHES`; in this query:
 - The `WHERE id = (SELECT MIN(ID) FROM files)` condition will return results from ONLYL one, single file.
 - The `GROUP BY id, ROUND(group_no / 20)` will aggregate results, such that each resulting row will contain data from a single file (grouped by ID), and contains the data for n matches within a 20-word range (grouped by ROUND(group_no / 20)) in the source text.
 - The `ORDER BY COUNT(*) DESC, min_pos ASC` term will sort results such that the word ranges with the highest density of matches will come first, and otherwise results will be ordered by their appearance in the source text.